 Field of work

-Tine Grieg Viig is Associate professor in music education at the Department of Arts Education; Faculty of Education, Arts and Sports, at the Western Norway University of Applied Sciences.
-She holds a PhD in music education from the Grieg Academy, The Faculty of Fine Art, Music and Design at the University of Bergen, and has over the past years postdoctoral fellow in the Music Teacher Education for the Future (FUTURED) project.
+Tine Grieg Viig is an associate professor of music education at the Department of Fine Arts, Faculty of Teacher Education, Culture and Sport at Western Norway University of Applied Sciences.
+She has a PhD in music education from the Grieg Academy, Faculty of Fine Art, Music and Design at the University of Bergen, and has an office at Kronstad.

 Research groups